CLSherrod/clsherrod.github.io/_posts/2007-01-21-mastermind-yourself-one-step-at-a-time.md

 published: true
 comments: true
 categories:
-- Reviews
+  - Learning & Growth
 tags:
   - mastermind
-- books
+  - book-review
-permalink: "/mastermind-yourself-one-step-at-a-time/"
+permalink: /mastermind-yourself-one-step-at-a-time/
 excerpt: My review of Meet and Grow Rich
 ---
 I met Bill Hibbler last night who along with Joe Vitale wrote  [Meet and Grow Rich](http://www.meetandgrowrich.com) a book about the inner workings of mastermind groups.
 I discussed with him my experiences with mastermind group.
 I had just finished reading his book the night before so it was fresh on my mind.